-The unit of currency in Spain is the Euro.
+The unit of currency throughout Spain is the Euro.
 For up to date exchange rates visit: www.xe.com.
-You should take some euros with you on your holiday to Spain.
+You should take some euros with you on your holiday to Mallorca.
 These are readily available at most banks.
-If you run out of euros, dollars and sterling (cash or travellers cheques) can easily be exchanged once you are in Spain, although not every bank will provide this service.
+If you run out of euros, dollars and sterling (cash or travellers cheques) can easily be exchanged once you are on holiday although not every bank will provide this service.
 Credit and debit cards can be used widely and you will also be able to obtain currency at cash machines (ATM's) in the usual way.

 A passport with 3 months remaining validity is required.
-Visas are not required by UK or EU passport holders.
+Visas are not required by holders of passports from the UK, USA, Canada, Australia, New Zealand, or any EU countries.
 Other nationalities should check with the Spanish Consulate in their own country.

 You should attend your own doctor and dentist for a check-up.
 No special vaccinations are required for Mallorca.
 UK residents should obtain a European Health Insurance Card (EHIC) before travelling.
 The EHIC is normally valid for three to five years and covers any medical treatment that becomes necessary during your holiday, because of either illness or an accident.
 The card gives access to state-provided medical treatment only, and you will be treated on the same basis as an 'insured' person living in the country you're visiting.
 Remember, this might not cover all the things you'd expect to get free of charge from the NHS in the UK.
 You may have to make a contribution to the cost of your care.
 You can obtain an EHIC from the Department of Health by phone, online, or at the post office.